Man Utd survive Leeds storm to tighten grip on top four

 With the crowd still on their feet, Leeds scored again when Adam Forshaw's strong challenge on Bruno Fernandes was not penalised and Daniel James' cross was swept home by Raphinha at the back post.

-As conditions continued to worsen under a torrential downpour, Rangnick turned to his bench in what appeared a bid to tighten up his midfield with the introduction of Fred for Paul Pogba.
+As conditions continued to worsen under a torrential downpour, Rangnick turned to his bench in what appeared to be a bid to tighten up his midfield with the introduction of Fred for Paul Pogba.

 But it was the Brazilian who struck the winner as a wild game had another swing when he drilled home Sancho's pass at the near post.

-Another of Rangnick's substitutes then ensured there would not be a second Leeds comeback with a calm finish after Fernandes had robbed Pascal Struijk on the edge of his own box.
+Another of Rangnick's substitutes then ensured there would not be a second Leeds comeback as Elanga produced a calm finish after Fernandes had robbed Pascal Struijk.

+In Sunday's late game, Wolves kept up their unlikely pursuit of a top four finish with a 2-1 win over slumping Leicester at Molineux.

+Bruno Lage's seventh-placed side made it six wins from their last eight league matches, leaving them six points behind United with two games in hand.

 © 2022 AFP